DBS Regulated Activity – 5 Things You Should Know

 What is a DBS Regulated Activity with Children?

-The following are always classed as a regulated activity with children:
+The following are always classed as a Regulated Activity with children:

 • Personal care for children.